 Mary earned a BA from Southern Illinois University with majors in Photography and Psychology.
 She completed a Master’s of Public Administration (MPA) in Nonprofit Management and Leadership at Grand Valley State University, where she is now an adjunct professor.

-Mary served as the founding Executive Director of Love Inc (formerly, the US branch of World Vision) of Lake County, IL.
-She was the Director of Missions at Bella Vista Church in Rockford, MI for eight years, and it was during that time that she traveled to many third world countries and developed the vision to start SowHope.
+Mary served as the founding Executive Director of Love INC (formerly, the US branch of World Vision) of Lake County, Illinois.
+She was the Director of Missions at Bella Vista Church in Rockford, Michigan for eight years, and it was during that time when she traveled to many developing countries and developed the vision to start SowHope.

 Mary has been married to Doug Brown, SowHope’s other Co-Founder, since 1981.
 They have two adult sons, John & Alex.